 You borrow $300 for 14 days and agree to repay a certain amount of interest about $15 to $20 for each $100 you borrow.
 BUT, if you don’t repay the loan in 14 days, then it quickly gets very expensive.
 If you just pay the fees, you can push the loan ahead for another 2 weeks.

-What is the Real Cost of a Payday Loan?
+What is the Real Cost Of A 14 Day Payday Loan?

 Here is an example of fees charged by typical payday lenders.